Finite-size effects in the dependency networks of free and open-source software: Abstract

 \section{Abstract}

-A continuum model has been proposed to fit the data pertaining to the directed networks in free and open-source software.
-While the degree distributions of links in both the in-directed and out-directed dependency networks follow Zipf's law for the intermediate nodes, the most richly linked nodes, as well as the most poorly linked nodes, deviate from this trend and exhibit finite-size effects.
+We propose a continuum model for the degree distribution of directed networks in free and open-source software.
+The degree distributions of links in both the in-directed and out-directed dependency networks follow Zipf's law for the intermediate nodes, but the heavily linked nodes and the poorly linked nodes deviate from this trend and exhibit finite-size effects.
 The finite-size parameters make a quantitative distinction between the in-directed and out-directed networks.
-Dynamic evolution of free software releases shows that the finite-size properties of the in-directed and out-directed networks are opposite in nature.
-For the out-degree distribution, the initial condition for a dynamic evolution also corresponds to the limiting count of rich nodes that the mature out-directed network can have.
-The number of nodes contributing out-directed links grows with each passing generation of software release, but this growth ultimately saturates towards a finite value due to the finiteness of semantic possibilities in the network.
+For the out-degree distribution, the initial condition for a dynamic evolution corresponds to the limiting count of the most heavily liked nodes that the out-directed network can finally have.
+The number of nodes contributing out-directed links grows with every generation of software release, but this growth ultimately saturates towards a terminal value due to the finiteness of semantic possibilities in the network.